FACULTY: Antonova (Graduate Coordinator), Aregood, Conway, Cowden, Fiordo, Kalbfleisch, Ommen, Pasch, Rakow, Rendahl and Shafer

 COMM 310.
 Media and Diversity.
 3 Credits.

 Study of minority status within mass media organizations and in media content from historical, contemporary and speculative points of view.
-Prerequisite: Admitted communication major.
-S.
+F.

 COMM 401.
 Organizational Communication.
 3 Credits.

 Analysis of communication behavior in formally structured relationships as it relates to the organization and to individuals.
 Special attention given to organizational style, status, trust and conflict-management.
 Informal communication networks and rumoring are studied.
-Prerequisite: Admitted communication major or instructor consent.
 S.

 COMM 402.
 Intercultural/International Communication.
 3 Credits.

-This course will provide an overview of the study of intercultural or international communication.
+This course will provide an overview of the study of intercultural and international communication.
 Topics addressed will include: history, literature, and culture of specific groups including racial, religious, and ethnic issues that affect communication patterns and outcomes.
-Prerequisite: Admitted communication major or instructor consent.
-F.
+S.

 COMM 404.
 Advertising and Society.
 3 Credits.

 Examines and evaluates the social, ethical and economic aspects of advertising.
 Attention is given to appraising the effects of advertising on the consumer and competition.
-Prerequisite: Admitted Communication Major or consent of the instructor.
 F.

 COMM 405.
 Social Implications of the Information Society.
 3 Credits.